Witiko/expltools/explcheck/doc/warnings-and-errors-03-syntactic-analysis.md

 Depending on the specific function, this may or may not be an error.

 # Unexpected parameter number {.e label=e304}
-A p-type "TeX parameter" function call argument contains parameter tokens (`#`) followed by out-of-order digits:
+A parameter or replacement text contains parameter tokens (`#`) followed by unexpected numbers:

- /e304.tex
+ /e304-01.tex
+ /e304-02.tex